Validating your book idea seems like it should be an easy feat, right? I mean, you’ve already got the book idea, that’s the hardest part.

 What you’re looking for is the data on your initial book idea and then on the other keywords provided.

-The two data points we want to focus on is the Avg.
+The two data points we want to focus on are the Avg.
 Monthly Searches and the Competition.

 The bid doesn’t matter because we’re not creating ads here.